 As we said before, this is a specific class of Gilead women.
 They are one of the lowest classes, just above Unwomen and Jezebel’s prostitutes.
 They are married to poor or low-ranking men, including the Guardians.
 Because their husbands are lower-class, the women are meant to fulfill the three major roles that women above them fill: Martha, Wife, and Handmaid.
 They must obey their husbands in all things and take care of their children if they have any.
-Unlike other women in Gilead, Econowives have their own children like Handmaids do and keep them like Wives do.
+Unlike other women in Gilead, Econowives birth their own children like Handmaids do, but keep them like Wives do.

 Why isn’t June an Econowife?